 API

-Teslemetry will proxy any Tesla Fleet API requests with a valid access token and subscription to the correct Fleet API regional server for your account.
-Documentation on the available Fleet API endpoints can be found at developer.tesla.com/docs/fleet-api.
+Teslemetry will proxy documented Tesla Fleet API requests with a valid access token and subscription to the correct Fleet API regional server for your account.
+Documentation on all the available API endpoints can be found at api.teslemetry.com/docs.

 Sending API Requests

-API requests use the exact same URI path as the Tesla Fleet API, with one of the Teslemetry load balancers as the domain name.
+API requests use the same URI path as the Tesla Fleet API, with the Teslemetry API domain.
+Requests are load balanced to your nearest Teslemetry API server.

 curl --header "Authorization: Bearer {token}" 'https://api.teslemetry.com/api/1/vehicles/{vin}'